 Construction sites have various hazards that can cause serious and sometimes fatal harm.
 Falls are some of the most common threats.
 When workers are operating from high positions, there is always the dangers of falling if the right protection measures are no provided.
 Falls also result from tripping over materials scattered around a site and malfunctioning equipment like cranes and elevators.
 The use of heavy machinery can also cause severe injuries particularly if operators are not well trained.
 Collapsing materials are hazardous as well because they can land on people on the ground.

 The legal implications of failing to institute an actionable safety plan can be devastating for an employer.
 A good number of personal injury lawsuits stem from workplace accidents.
 If an employee or non-employers suffers injuries or other damages on a construction site because the responsible parties did not set up the necessary protections, then the victim may sue.
+Employees or customers who have wrongfully experienced an injury on the job will have the right to pursue compensation, and might do so regardless of the fees and charges that personal injury lawyers charge.
 Legal troubles can cripple a business or individual financially, not to mention the ruin caused to the reputation.
 A workplace with poor safety will also be very expensive to insure.
 Enacting policies to protect workers can bring down a contractor’s insurance premiums considerably.

 Construction companies, contractors and other players in the building industry must give workplace safety the attention it demands.
 Employers and employees must understand the responsibility they hold in ensuring a safe working environment.
 A company must create an effective safety plan and know how to implement all its tenets to benefit everyone involved.